mccordeiro/PY4E/README.md

 # PY4E
-Repository for Python for Everyone Assignmen ts
+Repository for Python for Everyone Assignments